samhenrigold/best-tweet-backend/README.md

 =============================
 Note: I gave ChatGPT the source files in this repo and it wrote this README for me.

+If you’re looking for the web app, it’s over [here](https://github.com/samhenrigold/best-tweet).

 Introduction
 ------------